 - I/O Size 64 kB, 30% read, 100% random

 - I/O Size 64 kB, 20% read, 100% random

 - I/O Size 64 kB, 0% read, 100% random

 Hope you will find this tool useful.
-The only ask to anybody who will use the spreadsheet for capacity and mainly performance estimations, please, give me the feedback if calculated results where close to capacity and mainly the performance you observed during your testing before putting the infrastructure into production.
-We all do perform test plan before production usage, right? :-) And we all know that VMware has a great synthetic storage performance test tool called HCI Bench, does not we?
+The only ask for anybody who will use the spreadsheet for capacity and mainly performance estimations, please, give me the feedback if calculated results were close to capacity and mainly the performance you observed during your testing before putting the infrastructure into production.
+We all do perform test plans before production usage, right? :-) And we all know that VMware has a great synthetic storage performance test tool called HCI Bench, do not we?

-Share and collaborate, this is the way we live in VMware community!
+Share and collaborate, this is the way we live in the VMware community!